CSC207-UofT/course-project-the-losers-club/phase1/design_document.md

 ## Updated Specification

+* The specification remains mostly the same, except for an additional game `Go Fish` that was added in this phase.
+The rules of the game is as follows:

+### Go Fish

+* 2+ players, 52 cards
+* Start:
+  * any player deals one card face up to each player.
+The player with the lowest card is the dealer.
+The dealer shuffles the cards, and the player to the right cuts them
+  * dealer deals cards clockwise one at a time, face down
+  * for two or three people, each player receives seven cards
+  * for four or five people, each player receives five cards
+  * rest of cards placed face down in middle
+* Play:
+  * player to the left of the dealer and asks any other player for cards of a certain rank
+  * if the addressed player does not have any card of the given suit, they say, "Go Fish" and the player who made the request draws the top card from the middle
+  * if the player does receive one or more card of the given suit, they can ask the same or another player for a card
+  * as long as the player succeeds in getting cards, their turn continues
+  * if a player gets the fourth card of the same suit, the player shows all four cards and places them on the table face up
+  * if a player is left without cards, the player may draw from the middle and then ask for cards of that rank
+  * if there are no cards left in the middle, they are out of the game
+* Win condition:
+  * the game ends when all thirteen suits have been won
+  * the winner is the player with the most set of cards

 ## Major Design Decisions
 * As of right now, the implementation of the GUI doesn't perfectly follow the SOLID design principles.
 It violates the